Lane 2889, Jinke Road, Pudong New District Suite 904, Building E, Chamtime Plaza, No. 6,, Shanghai China 201203

 1400 Wewatta Street Suite 600, Denver, CO USA 80202

-Charles Gray focuses his practice on patent counseling and prosecution of both U.S. and international patent applications.
+Charles Gray serves as Managing Partner for the firm's Shanghai office.
+Mr. Gray focuses his practice on patent counseling and prosecution of both U.S. and international patent applications.
 In addition, he has significant experience in providing patent invalidity and infringement analysis and drafting written opinions.
 He advises his clients on a wide range of intellectual property matters, including licensing negotiations.

 Mr. Gray counsels his clients in a variety of technology fields, with a particular emphasis on computer networking, satellite, cellular, and other wireless communications, computer architecture, software systems and financial transactions.